AdamFiejtek/animals-quiz/README.md

 ![image](https://github.com/AdamFiejtek/animals-quiz/blob/6426915b453546d663c94aa8709d585d6fd07f96/readme-content/JS-checker.PNG)

 ## Compatibility and Responsive Testing
 The website was tested in 3 browsers for Windows PC - Chrome, Firefox and Edge.
 No issues found.
-Chrome browser test passed - no issues detected.
 Tested on Andoroid and iPhone too - no issues detected.
-The site is responsive for every size device.
+The site is responsive for every size of the device.

 iPhone 11: